hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ##### 1. Create TssMessage
 `TssMessage`: A data structure for distributing encrypted shares of a secret among all participants in a way that only the intended participant can see its part of the share.
-It includes validation information like a commitment to a secret share polynomial and a zk-SNARKs proof.
+It includes auxiliary information used to validate its correctness and assemble an aggregate public key ie: a commitment to a secret share polynomial and a NIZK proof.

-Both proof and commitment can be used to verify the message’s validity and assemble an aggregate public key (referred to as ledgerId).
+###### Generation of the shares
 In the bootstrap process, each participant creates a random EC Private Key `k` out of the Field of the `SignatureScheme` (the secret being shared).

 ```
 `k`  -  A random EC Private Key for the participant